Our Story

 Editor-in-Chief

 An intern for three years at Black Moss Press, Canada's oldest publishing company, a TA for grammar courses, and a copyeditor and cover designer through the Editing and Publishing Practicum at UoW, Serafina has vital experience in both editing and publishing.
-She currently works as a freelance journalist at Windsor Life magazine.
+She currently works as a journalist at Windsor Life magazine.

 A writer at heart, she has poems published in both Canada and England.
 You can find her work in poetry collection, Where The Map Begins as well as journals like Inventio, and anthologies like Catch the Whispers Anthology Of Verse - Young Writers of Canada.